Andover-Robotics/ays-python-curriculum/.guides/content/Local-Scope-bb84.md

 ## More Local Scope

 Each function has its own local scope.
 That means you can declare two variables with the same name as long as they are in separate functions.
 The red `my_var` exists only in the light red box, and the blue `my_var` exists only in the light blue box.
-The boundaries of local scope keep Python from overwriting the value of the first variable with the contents of the second.
+The boundaries of local scope keep Python from changing the value of the first variable to that of the second.

 ![Local Scope](.guides/images/local-scope2.png)